jimfuego/Picture-This/README.md

 # [Picture-This]()
-Picture-This is a picture guessing game that allows users to guess the name of a picture drawn by another user.
+Picture-This is a picture guessing game that allows users to guess the name of a picture drawn by game master.
 Game ends if a user guesses right

 ## Preview